rchtect/rchtect/README.md

 	title="Artwork made by me" width="1500" height="auto" />

 ## 🙋🏽‍♂️About me
-I love problem solving, leading group projects and design.
+I love problem solving and design.
 Something about using your creativity, whether it be to solve a problem efficiently or coming up with a design is really fun for me.

 ## ⚙️Techstack